 The bike’s fitness console is battery-powered.
 It starts up when you press the button or when you begin pedaling.
 It also automatically turns off after a few minutes of inactivity on the bike to save battery life.

 Last but not least, the bike’s console incorporates a media holder.
 This accessory consists of a small shelf placed above the unit’s button.
 It is large enough to support any smartphone or tablet, but the monitor unit does not have any connection ports for your device.

 The bike’s drive and resistance elements are pre-assembled and attached to the front section of the frame.
 However, the rest of the parts do require user assembly.
 You will have to connect the structure’s two main components, add the seat pad, the backrest pad, the seat handlebars, the front upright bar, the front handlebars, the two base bars, the pedals, and the fitness console.

 This shouldn’t take more than one hour, though.
-The task is straightforward, the manual provides all the necessary instructions, and all of the tools come included with the bike.
+The task is straightforward, and the manual provides all the necessary instructions, and the tools come with the bike.

 Maintenance doesn’t require much.
-All you have to do is keep the bike clean and periodically check for loose parts and retighten if necessary.
+All you have to do is keep the bike clean, periodically check for loose parts, and retighten if necessary.
 The internal components shouldn’t need any maintenance for an extended time.